PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroIntoRegressionAndMachineLearning.md

  Create an R Script called IntroIntoRegressionAndMachineLearning_[YourNameHere] and save it to the GitHUb Classroom folder of the same name in your repository:

 Now we're going to try to develop some analyses we can apply on our SDG Indicator dataset: preferably the data you use for your own project.
-1. Formulate and justify a linear regression analysis in less than 150 words.
+1. Formulate and justify a machine learning analysis in less than 150 words.
-2. Propose a machine learning analysis in less than 150 words.

 Bonus points if you actually run the analysis in R and deliver working code.